 Though an expert may discuss ultimate issues, the expert may not tell the fact-finder what result to reach.
 The notes on FRE 704(a) provides this probate example: An expert witness can discuss whether they believe the will’s author had the mental capacity to “know the nature and extent of his property and the natural objects of his bounty and to formulate a rational scheme of distribution.”
 The expert cannot, however, go one step further and say whether the person “had the capacity to make a will.”

 The Krys court found that, in this context, the law professor’s expert testimony was largely admissible.
 The one exception was where it “reache[d] the specific conclusion that any of the defendants acted in compliance with and/or in violation of applicable legal duties or segregation requirements.”

 How to Help Experts Testify on an Ultimate Issue

 The objection risk increases then an expert’s testimony “embraces an ultimate issue to be decided by the trier of fact.”
 Attorneys can help their experts avoid accusations of rendering an impermissible legal opinion in several ways.

 First, help expert witnesses focus on the abstract, not the particular.
 The Krys court stated that while an expert “may provide an opinion on whether a party’s conduct or actions meet the underlying bases for an ultimate issue in the case,” the expert may not “merely instruct the jury on the result to reach based upon a party’s specific conduct or actions.”

-By focusing on questions like “what do we mean by this phrase?”, “what types of evidence would tend to fulfill the requirements listed here?”, and “do we see that evidence in this case and if so, what does it look like?”, attorneys and expert witnesses can build a clear picture of the applicable criteria for the trier of fact without explicitly stating which conclusion the fact-finder must draw.
+Focus on questions like “What do we mean by this phrase?”, “What types of evidence would tend to fulfill the requirements listed here?”, and “Do we see that evidence in this case and if so, what does it look like?”
+With this focus, attorneys and expert witnesses can build a clear picture of applicable expert criteria.
+And most importantly, legal teams can achieve this without explicitly stating a legal conclusion.